licel/jcardsim/README.md

 * **Implementation of javacard.security.***

-One of the main differences is the implementation of `javacard.security.*`: current version is analogous with NXP JCOP 31/36k card.
-For example, in jCardSim we have support an on-card `KeyPair.ALG_EC_F2M/ALG_RSA_CRT` key generation.
-Simulator from Oracle has only `KeyPair.ALG_RSA` and `KeyPair.ALG_EC_FP` support, which not supported on real cards.
+One of the main differences is the implementation of `javacard.security.*`: the current version is analogous to an NXP JCOP 31/36k card.
+For example, in jCardSim we have support for on-card `KeyPair.ALG_EC_F2M/ALG_RSA_CRT` key generation.
+Oracle's simulator only supports `KeyPair.ALG_RSA` and `KeyPair.ALG_EC_FP`, which are not supported by real cards.

 * **Execution of Java Card applications without converting into CAP**

-jCardSim can work with class files, without any conversions.
-This allows us to simplify and accelerate the development and writing of unit-tests.
+jCardSim can work with class files without any conversions.
+This allows us to simplify and accelerate the development and writing of unit tests.

 * **Simulator API**

-jCardSim has simple and usable API, which allows you to work with simulator like with real Java Card using `javax.smartcardio.*`.
+jCardSim has a simple and usable API, which also allows you to work with the simulator using `javax.smartcardio.*`.

 * **Cross-platform**

-jCardSim completely written in Java and can therefore be used at all platforms which supports Java (Windows, Linux, MacOS, etc).
+jCardSim is completely written in Java and can therefore be used on all platforms which support Java (Windows, Linux, MacOS, etc).

 ### How to help jCardSim?

-* Join team of jCardSim developers.
+* Join the team of jCardSim developers.
 * Try out [DexProtector](http://dexprotector.com).
 The product is designed for strong and robust protection of Android applications against reverse engineering and modification.
 * Licel has one more product you may be interested in - [Stringer Java Obfuscator](https://jfxstore.com/stringer).
 This tool provides all the features you need to comprehensively protect your Java applications.